tanishkshindepatil01/Fruit-Quality-Classification-Benchmark/README.md

 Fruit-Quality-Classification-Benchmark
 A comparative study of MobileNet and EfficientNet for classifying fruit quality (Apples, Bananas, Oranges, Pomegranates) into Good, Bad, and Mixed categories.

-Fruit Quality Classification Benchmark
+# Fruit Quality Classification Benchmark

-📌 Project Overview
+## 📌 Project Overview
 This project focuses on the automated classification of fruit quality using Deep Learning techniques.
-The goal is to categorize images of fruits into three distinct classes— Good, **Bad**, and **Mixed**—to assist in agricultural quality control and freshness detection.
+The goal is to categorize images of fruits into three distinct classes—**Good**, **Bad**, and **Mixed**—to assist in agricultural quality control and freshness detection.

 The project evaluates and compares the performance of two popular Convolutional Neural Network (CNN) architectures:
 1.  **MobileNet** (Lightweight, optimized for mobile devices)